Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/strings.md

 ## Patching the Java API

-Java, remarkable though it is, is lacking in many basic functionality today's programmers might expect.
-[Apache Commons Lang](https://commons.apache.org/proper/commons-lang/) attempts to fill in many of those gaps.
+Note that Java lacks some basic functionality found in other proramming languages.
+[Apache Commons Lang](https://commons.apache.org/proper/commons-lang/) attempts to fill in those gaps.

 **StringUtils** is one class in the Apache Commons Lang library that might be of interest to us here.